Early Chinese Music Resources: Zhou

 As for the Yue text, it consists of numbers, the Ten Heavenly Stems, and a few simple characters.
 It has been proposed that it may be a pre-Qin musical score (something that has never before been discovered), but it is very difficult to read.
 If it is a musical score, then perhaps it is a key to understanding the missing Yue Jing《乐经》(Classic of Music), a Confucian text that was lost by the time of the Han Dynasty, probably having been destroyed in the burning of books and burying of scholars that is believed to have taken place in 213 BC, during the Qin Dynasty.

 Photo of three bamboo slips from a collection entitled Yue《乐》(Music), containing what is believed to be pre-Qin musical notation.
-The slips were excavated in June 2021 from tomb no. 798 of the Warring States-era Chu Cemetery at Wangjiazui (Chinese: Wangjiazui Zhan Guo Chu Mu, 王家咀战国楚墓), which is located in Hongsheng Village (洪圣村), Jinan Town (纪南镇), Jingzhou District (荆州区), Jingzhou (荆州市), south-central Hubei province, central China.
+The slips, which are believed to date to approximately 300 BC, were excavated in June 2021 from tomb no. 798 of the Warring States-era Chu Cemetery at Wangjiazui (Chinese: Wangjiazui Zhan Guo Chu Mu, 王家咀战国楚墓), which is located in Hongsheng Village (洪圣村), Jinan Town (纪南镇), Jingzhou District (荆州区), Jingzhou (荆州市), south-central Hubei province, central China.

 Set of 6 videos featuring speculative reconstructions of pieces from Yue by Wu Santu (伍三土, May 8, 2024)